nithyamanohar/MarketGPT/README.md

 5. **CI/CD Pipeline Implementation**: A Continuous Integration/Continuous Deployment (CI/CD) pipeline was established to automate the deployment process and ensure consistent and reliable updates to the project.
 This pipeline simplifies the deployment process and reduces the chance of errors.

+6. **Output**: Screenshots of sample Q&A are attached in the output folder.

 ## Getting Started

 1. Clone the repository: `git clone <repository_url>`